sjpbailey/udi-poly-ami-nem/POLYGLOT_CONFIG.md

 #### User Provided

-* Enter your admin user name, password and IP address to the ISY controller
+* Enter your admin user name, password and IP address for the ISY controller
 * Save and restart the NodeServer